Manoj Prabhakar: Controversies

-In 1999, Prabhakar participated in an expose of match-fixing by the Tehelka news organisation.
+In 1999, Prabhakar participated in an exposé of match-fixing by the Tehelka news group.
 However, he was then charged by the BCCI with involvement in match fixing and subsequently banned from playing cricket for the Indian team.

 In 2011, he was dismissed from his coaching role with the Delhi cricket team after he publicly criticized the players and selectors.

 Personal life

 Prabhakar joined the Congress party and unsuccessfully contested election to the Indian Parliament from Delhi in 1996.

 Prabhakar is married to actress Farheen, who is known for her roles in the films Jaan Tere Naam and Kalaignan.
-The couple lives in Delhi, with their two sons, Raahil Prabhakar and Manavansh Prabhakar, and also Rohan Prabhakar, a son from previous marriage with Sandhya.
+The couple lives in Delhi, with their two sons, Raahil Prabhakar and Manavansh Prabhakar, and Rohan Prabhakar, his son from his previous marriage to Sandhya.

 In popular culture

-A Bollywood film Azhar released in 2016, directed by Tony D'Souza, was based on his teammate Mohammad Azharuddin life and revolves around Match fixing scandals in late 90s and 2000.
+A Bollywood film Azhar released in 2016, directed by Tony D'Souza, was based on his teammate Mohammad Azharuddin's life and revolves around Match fixing scandals in late 90s and 2000.
 Prabhakar's character was portrayed by Karanvir Sharma in the film.
 According to the report of The Times of India, Prabhakar was unhappy due to his depiction in bad light in the film.